Why was this 1975 photo of ME all over London in 2008? Ozzie@SpaceyIdeas.Com

 Other collaborators in the

 That's about it.
 They generated a Power Point Presentation of the experiment's results that they submitted for their grades, but they asked me to remove it.
 They said, "we feel its important to maintain some mystery around the processes and ideas involved".
 Of course, their production group has broken up, and they no longer live at the address given on the back of the photos.
 It was a student group, after all, they have since graduated, are no longer students, and have all moved on.
 That's why they've pointed the ToDonnaLoveBob.Org domain to this page (the registration has since expired, and no one has renewed it - I certainly can't afford to).
 Apparently, I, the subject of the photo through no fault of my own, am now the archivist of The Project.

 I received some e-mail about the project from people tracking down the photo (it was on the Internet, after all, which is how it all got started - links to their Blogs below) who found me, but not The Project.
-No fame or fortune resulted from the experiment - none that I know of, anyway.
+(Do not be surprised if many of the links below have 'timed out' on websites that were not renewed - It was a long time ago now) No fame or fortune resulted from the experiment - none that I know of, anyway.
 Please feel free to visit my Launch Viewing web site (or just check out the Launch Schedule), and if you should come to Space view Park in Titusville to watch a launch, look for the tall, bearded wierdo in the green shirt with the funny patches on it, and please say "Donna sent me".

 Ozzie's old space suit photo |

 |Ozzie, in only the training liner, has his copy of the novel "Have Spacesuit, Will Travel" autographed by the author Robert A Heinlein at MidAmericon, the 1976 World Science Fiction Convetnion.||This is a more recent photo of Ozzie.
 The phone he's holding was his first mobile phone.
 Since he lives in Florida now, he claims his hair is "sun bleached".|